A Guide to Basic Competitive Analysis

 Go to your competitor’s blog and take a look at each article, pull all of their social data and keep them all in the spreadsheet.
 Note if they have switched to SSL from non-secured in the past.
 If they have, chances are they have lost a lot of social data since the change, keep that in mind while you look at various social signals.

 Once you have the data, first organize it by the most shared content.
 Analyzing a few competitors at once will most likely yield a few patterns in the data.
 Next, divide the content by year and once again look at the data by the most shared in each year.
 This will allow you to control for any seasonal changes in your industry.
-Take note of any patterns or content ideas that could push your marketing efforts forward.
+As you go about this section of competitive analysis, take note of any patterns or content ideas that could push your marketing efforts forward.
 After all, why reinvent the wheel when you can build upon it?

 An easy way to gather this data is to pull every single blog post using a program such as import.io and using URL profiler to pull social shares—another tool that you may use is Ahrefs content explorer.
 If you do not have access to any of these programs I would suggest pulling every blog post into a spreadsheet and using social count to pull all information.